q8888620002/Group-Attribution-for-Diffusion-Models/unconditional_generation/README.md

 --use_8bit_optimizer \
 --precompute_stage save
 ```
-3. Change `--precompute_stage reuse` to retrain with the precomputed latent embeddings.
+3. Run above but change `save` to `reuse` to load the precomputed latent embeddings for training.

 ## References and Additional Resources